vbuchhold/routing-framework/README.md

   Engineered Customizable Contraction Hierarchies.
 ACM Journal of Experimental Algorithmics, 24(2):2.4:1-2.4:28, 2019. [doi:10.1145/3362693](http://dx.doi.org/10.1145/3362693).

+## License

+All files in this repository except the files in the directory `External` are licensed under the MIT license.
+External libraries are licensed under their respective licenses.
+Note that the compiled program `CalculateDemand` uses libraries that are released under the GNU GPLv3, and thus the compiled program `CalculateDemand` has to be under the GNU GPLv3.

 ## Prerequisites

 You need to have some tools and libraries installed.
 On Debian and its derivatives (such as Ubuntu)